yosbelms/getjs/readme.md

 * You will be able to take advantage of the JavaScript asynchronicity by writing synchronic code.
 * You will be able to reuse any Promise-based library avoiding `then-callback` boilerplate.
-* You will use the whole Node.js asynchonous API whithout the annoying `callback-hell`.
+* You will use the whole Node.js asynchonous API without the annoying `callback-hell`.
 * You can compose your application of lightweight proccesses which comunicate by passing messages through channels.